glines/shelltoy/README.md

 comforting to graphics programmers inclined to programming with command-line editors such as Vim, Emacs, or Nano.

-Shelltoy comes with toys compatible with GLSL shaders created with Shadertoy.
+Shelltoy will eventually include toys compatible with GLSL shaders created with Shadertoy.
 Shelltoy is not, however, limited to just GLSL fragment shaders rendered to a single quad.
 In theory, Shelltoy should be able to support any graphical application that can link with the Shelltoy C API and render with OpenGL (even the requirement for OpenGL is not set in stone; support for Vulkan and/or Direct3D is being considered as well.)

 It is hoped that Shelltoy will also be useful as a general purpose terminal emulator.
 Many of the toys written for Shelltoy, especially those that are